 Yong Zhang founded our company in 1997 and is the Chairman of the board of directors and, through September 2013, was our Chief Executive Officer.
 Mr. Zhang has more than 20 years of working experience in the real estate industry.
 Prior to founding our company, he worked at several construction and property development companies, including Zhengzhou City Construction and Development Inc. and China Antai Real Estate Development Inc. Mr. Zhang is also vice chairman of Henan Real Estate Association, a member of China Democratic National Construction Association and a deputy to the 12th People's Congress of Henan Province in China.
-Mr. Zhang received an executive master's degree in business administration from Tsinghua University in 2005 and a bachelor's degree in architecture from Henan Zhongzhou University in 1985.
-Mr. Zhang is married to Yuyan Yang, a director of our company and Vice President.
+He serves as a director of Beijing AiJieLi Technology Development Co.
+Ltd., Beijing FoLuoLun Investment Management Co., Ltd., Beijing ZhuoRuiXiHe Technology Development Co., Ltd., Beijing ZhuoRuiXiTou Technology Development Co., Ltd., and Beijing ZhuoRuiXiChuang Technology Development Co., Ltd. Mr. Zhang received a Ph.D. in finance from Renmin University of China in 2014, an executive master's degree in business administration from Tsinghua University in 2005 and a bachelor's degree in civil engineering from Henan Zhongzhou University in 1985.

 Xinqi Wang was appointed our Chief Executive Officer effective September 2013 and a director of our company effective January 2014.
-Prior to joining our company, Mr. Wang served as Vice President for Wanda Commercial Properties Co., Ltd., one of China's largest property enterprises, most recently serving as Vice President and General Manager of the Northern Projects Management Center.
+Prior to joining our company, Mr. Wang served as Vice President for Dalian Wanda Commercial Properties Co., Ltd., one of China's largest property enterprises, most recently serving as Vice President and General Manager of the Northern Projects Management Center.
+Mr. Wang received a bachelor's degree and an MBA from Beijing Institute of Technology.

 Yong Cui has been a director of our company since August 2006 and was appointed our President effective September 2013.
 With a doctorate degree in finance from Renmin University of China, Mr. Cui has extensive experience in corporate finance.
 As discussed below in "ITEM 7.
-MAJOR SHAREHOLDERS AND RELATED PARTY TRANSACTIONS - B. Related Party Transactions," prior to his being appointed President, Mr. Cui provided consulting services to us with respect to, among other matters, the development of commercial real estates in China and residential real estate in the U.S. For the past five years, he worked at Beijing Runzheng Consulting Company as President, and he has served as an executive director of Winsway Enterprises Holdings Limited (formerly known as Winsway Coking Coal Holdings Limited.
+MAJOR SHAREHOLDERS AND RELATED PARTY TRANSACTIONS - B. Related Party Transactions," prior to his being appointed President, Mr. Cui provided consulting services to us with respect to, among other matters, the development of commercial real estates in China and residential real estate in the U.S. For the past five years, he has worked at Beijing Runzheng Consulting Company as President, and he has served as an executive director of Winsway Enterprises Holdings Limited (formerly known as Winsway Coking Coal Holdings Limited).
 He resigned his position at Winsway Enterprises Holdings Limited on December 30, 2013.